ralismark/rill/docs/concepts/sink.md

 ## Exceptions

-Errors which occur during the execution of `write` are reported by throwing an exception.
+Errors are indicated by throwing an exception, as specified by `Device`.
 Reaching the end of the output sequence is not an error.
-After an exception is thrown, `src` must be in a consistent state; further calls may throw, but must have well-defined behaviour.

 ## Example